kimtg/Javelin/README.md

 # The Javelin Programming Language

 Javelin is a dialect of Lisp.
 It is designed to be an embedded language (minimal Lisp for the Java Virtual Machine).
+It uses Clojure-like syntax.

 ## Compile ##
 Run `compile.bat`.
 This script makes a runnable JAR file.